 C. Heike Schotten is Associate Professor of Political Science at the University of Massachusetts Boston, where she teaches political theory, feminist theory, and queer theory.
 She is the author of Nietzsche’s Revolution: Décadence, Politics, and Sexuality (Palgrave, 2009) and is currently at work on a book manuscript on queer biopolitics.

 Suzanna Danuta Walters is the Director of Women’s, Gender, and Sexuality Studies and Professor of Sociology at Northeastern University.
-She is the author of The Tolerance Trap: what’s wrong with gay rights (forthcoming from NYU Press 2014); All the Rage: the story of gay visibility in America; Material Girls: making sense of feminist cultural theory; and Lives Together/Worlds Apart: mothers and daughters in popular culture as well as numerous articles and book chapters on feminist theory, sexuality studies, and cultural studies.
+She is the author of The Tolerance Trap: How God, Genes, and Good Intentions are Sabotaging Gay Equality (NYU Press, 2014); All the Rage: the story of gay visibility in America; Material Girls: making sense of feminist cultural theory; and Lives Together/Worlds Apart: mothers and daughters in popular culture as well as numerous articles and book chapters on feminist theory, sexuality studies, and cultural studies.